 We were a modern dance troupe on tour in Brazil, and I designed and built the sets.
-Our manager was Gasparino, beak nose and slick black hair.
-He wore flowered-shirts and displayed a gold malocchio horn on his hairless chest.
+Our manager Alberto, had a beak nose and slick black hair.
+He wore flowered-shirts and displayed a gold mal occhio horn on his hairless chest.

-Isabelle was the lead dancer for the troupe, and my first thought when I woke up, and my last fantasy before I dropped off to sleep.
-She was a golden-haired, hard-body with perfect legs, and glided with a bearing that made casual movement seem choreographed.
+Isabelle, lead dancer for the troupe, was my first thought when I awoke, and my last fantasy before I dropped off to sleep.
+A golden-haired, hard-body with perfect legs, she glided with a bearing that made casual movement seem choreographed.
 Isabelle’s smile made me feel like I was hang-gliding off Iguazu Falls.

-When we hit Curitiba, Gasparino hired Roberto.
-A cariocan, Roberto was a deeply-tanned, chain-smoker, in his forties, with a face wrinkled like a Shar Pei’s ass.
-Roberto was a despachante, a Brazilian fixer.
-There’s a law against everything in Brazil, so any minor bureaucrat can find a code violation to stop set construction.
+When we hit Curitiba, Alberto hired Roberto as despachante, a Brazilian fixer.
+Cariocan, deeply-tanned, a chain-smoker in his forties, with a face wrinkled like a Shar Pei’s ass.
+Brazil has a law against everything, so any minor bureaucrat can find a code violation to stop set construction.
 Roberto overcame problems with pay-offs.
 Every city had a process and a bribe pecking order.
 Roberto played the system like a berimbau.
-Gasparino paid Roberto’s fee, so the troupe was legally insulated, and life was a bowl of guavas.
+Alberto paid Roberto’s fee, so the troupe was legally insulated, and life was a bowl of guavas.

 I guess women thought that Roberto looked rugged, because he snagged females with the passion of a mosquito’s blood lust at dusk.
-That day, Roberto was with Monica, almond-eyed, dark-skinned, statuesque, who’d samba-sung on the Beija-Flor School’s Carnival float wearing a glittery, winged costume and G-string.
+That day, Roberto had Monica on his arm, almond-eyed, dark-skinned, statuesque, she’d samba-sung on the Beija-Flor School’s Carnival float wearing a glittery winged costume and a G-string.
 Brazilians loved to tag people with nicknames.
 When I was introduced to Monica, I looked her up and down, and my face got red.
 Roberto laughed and said, “Pink Panther,” the apelido that dogged me for the tour.
 Okay, I’m a little lanky.

 I was a little nervous before the first performance.
 I had to keep the peat moist enough to avoid a fire hazard, and I worried about the dancers’ footing.

 Isabelle exited near where I stood, still caught up in the emotion of her performance.
 Tears welled.
 She threw her arms around my shoulders and sobbed into my chest.
 Isabelle’s body was damp and I smelled musk and the smoky-earthy peat.
-My hands caressed her naked back, her breasts exposed above the red gossamer slip, pressed to my chest.
-I felt a stirring in my pants.
+My hands caressed her naked back, her breasts, exposed above the red gossamer slip, pressed to my chest.
+I felt a stirring.
 Isabelle’s leg shifted, and her thigh brushed my crotch.
-She lifted her face from my neck and looked at me with eyes still wet.
-Heat started to rise from my neck and engulfed my face.
-She looked so vulnerable.
+Her face rose from my neck, and she looked at me with eyes still wet.
+Heat engulfed my neck and face.
+She seemed so vulnerable.

 She sighed.
 “Pink Panther, thanks for the shoulder.”
 She softly kissed my cheek, then walked toward her dressing room.
 Before the door closed, she turned and smiled at me.